MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/exchange-security-update-issues.md

 [Back to top](#summary)

 ### Can't sign in to OWA or EAC

 **Issue**

 When you try to sign in to OWA or the EAC in Exchange Server, the web browser freezes or you see a message that the redirect limit was reached.
 Additionally, Event 1003 is logged in the event viewer.

 >Event ID: 1003
 >Source: MSExchange Front End HTTPS Proxy
->[Owa] An internal server error occurred.
+>An internal server error occurred.
 The unhandled exception was: System.NullReferenceException: Object reference not set to an instance of an object.
->   at Microsoft.Exchange.HttpProxy.FbaModule.ParseCadataCookies(HttpApplication httpApplication)
+>at Microsoft.Exchange.HttpProxy.FbaModule.ParseCadataCookies(HttpApplication httpApplication)

 **Cause**